jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 >
 > \-Richard Feynman

-No personal problems can't be solved by being honest with yourself.
+There are no personal problems that can't be solved by being honest with yourself.
 The challenge with self-honesty is that once you acknowledge the truth of a situation, you have only three potential responses:

 1. You do something to fix the problem and change the problematic future that will result.
 2. You do nothing, fully aware you're on a self-imposed path to destruction.&nbsp;